-Michael is the foreign editor of the JC, Britain’s oldest and most influential Jewish newspaper.
-As well as commissioning news stories, features and op-ed pieces, he determines the tone and style of all world news content in the foreign news sections of the weekly print edition and website.
+Michael was the foreign editor of the JC, Britain’s oldest and most influential Jewish newspaper, between September 2017 and April 2020.
+As well as commissioning news stories, features and op-ed pieces, he determined the tone and style of all world news content in the foreign news sections of the weekly print edition and website.

 The new chief Palestinian diplomat in the UK discusses antisemitism, engagement terms with Hamas and unwittingly reveals some common ground with Likud party members